Catrionamcd/ViewsIt-Site/README.md

 ![alt text](assets/images/Unapproved-Post.png)

 * An unapproved post will be have a shaded background and will have a message 'Post not approved yet' attached to the post.
-* The channel author will also have the option to edit or delete the post.
+* The channel author will also have the option to edit or delete this post.

 ### Channel Manage